You're viewing Apigee Edge documentation.

 - If you don't have any live traffic flowing through your proxy, then simply send a request

 to the API.
-You can use whatever tool you wish to send the request, such as cURL, Postman, or
+You can use whatever tool you wish to send the request, such as curl, Postman, or

 any familiar tool.
 Or, you can send the request directly from the Trace tool itself.
 Just enter

 the URL and click Send.
 Note: You can only send a GET request from

 Note: One Trace session can support 10 request/response transactions per message processor through the selected API proxy.
 In Edge cloud, with 2 messages processors handling traffic, 20 request/response transactions are supported.
 A trace session automatically stops after 10 minutes if you don't manually stop it.